-nor seeking glory from men, either from you or from others (ULT) We did} not {hope that} people would honor {us-}not you and not others (UST)
+nor seeking glory from men, neither from you nor from others (ULT) We did} not {hope that} people would honor {us-}not you and not others (UST)

 Here Paul refers figuratively to men to speak of any individual person.
 He also refers to from you or from others as another way of saying "all people."
-If this would be misunderstood in your language, you could use an equivalent expression from your culture or use ULT plain language.
+If this would be misunderstood in your language, you could use an equivalent expression from your culture or use nor seeking glory from men, neither from you nor from others, plain language.
 Alternate translation: "We were not looking for praise from any human being-not you or anyone else-" or "We were not hoping for any human honors from anyone" (See: Synecdoche)